rocket-pool/RPIPs/RPIPs/RPIP-78.md

 ## Abstract

-This RPIP proposes increasing the Deposit Pool maximum balance from approximately 18,000 ETH to 6,612,758 ETH (20% of staked ETH at the time this was written) by updating the on-chain parameter:
+This RPIP proposes increasing the Deposit Pool maximum balance from 18,000 ETH to 6,000,000 ETH (nearly 20% of staked ETH at the time this was written) by updating the on-chain parameter:

 `deposit.pool.maximum`

-This RPIP is required to enable such an on-chain vote.
-Note that the specific value is 20% of staked ETH (effectively this is turning off the maximum) and is meant primarily for signalling.
+Note that the specific value is effectively uncapping the pool and is meant primarily for signaling.

 ## Motivation